chanjdaniel/blob-game-java/README.md

-## *This read me was written during development of this game for a second-year computer science course
+***This README was written during development of this game for a second-year computer science course**

 # r9r2b - Personal Project